flocasts/nestjs-google-pubsub-connector/README.md

   </a>
 </p>

 This package includes two pieces, a NestJS microservice strategy as well as a client proxy.
-Together this enable easy integration with Google PubSub in a NestJS-y way.
+Together this enables easy integration with Google PubSub in a NestJS-y way.

 ## Features

 -   Seamlessly integrate your subscription listeners as controllers in the robust NestJS framework!
 -   Creates subscriptions on demand, with self-service naming strategies!
 -   A "just-works" approach means that zero configuration is needed out of the box, just insert the strategy and let the framework do the rest.
 -   Oh-so Extensible:
     -   Subscription naming strategies let you dynamically name subscriptions how _you_ want to!
     -   Ack/nack strategies let you decouple your business logic from how you respond to messages!
 -   Decorators!
 Decorators!!
 Decorators!!!

 ## Microservice Strategy

 The server/transport strategy component is inserted as a strategy when creating a microservice, taking a few configuration parameters, as well as an optional PubSub instance, like so:

 ```typescript
 async function bootstrap() {
     const app: INestMicroservice = await NestFactory.createMicroservice<MicroserviceOptions>(